NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 # Continuous Testing

-<pre align="center">This page provides an overview of continuous testing, offers a ready-to-use continuous testing plan template, and addresses valuable feedback from our community members.</pre>
+<pre align="center">A ready-to-use continuous testing plan template with guidance on helpful tools and frameworks to leverage</pre>

 ## Introduction